 1:307 traveler prays dhuhr two rak’as, then enters a city so prays jumua, which of them was the fard.
 By istiḥsān the jumua is the fard

+1:343 muslims and kaafirs in group together dead, do you pray on muslim?
+If its just one or two kuffar, by istiḥsān yes, but if its mostly kuffar, then no unless I can ID the muslim.

+1:355 people pray janaza riding or sitting, by qiyas it counts, but abandon qiyas and istiḥsān command them to repeat it.

+2:38 if woman sees blood for 2 days, then clean 3 days, then blood 2 more days, then none, that was all hayd, since total blood days more than that period in between.
+In this we take with istiḥsān and with what the woman do.

+2:47 AH says any bleeding in 40 days after childbirth is nifas, but by istiḥsān we say if theres a gap between the two bleedings which is less than 15 days, then yes that’s all time of nifas, but if more than 15 days, then the second is not nifas, because of ruling that time between two bleedings is 15 days.
+So limit setting but also qiyas of a kind.

 2:62 X sells camel to Y, charity was due on it, if poor person Z is present, can Y just pay Z directly, yes, but if X leaves, then by istiḥsān no

 2:116 if you find gold on someone’s land, who gets gold?
 H and M say the owner of land, based on athr.
 But abu yusuf says no its for the person who found it, I use istiḥsān here.